bLuDd1/todo-list/README.md

 You can clone this repository: `git clone https://github.com/bLuDd1/todo-list`

-Then open it and type `node server.js`.
+Then open `index.html` in your IDE.